chinmayjaiman/electricvehicle/README.md

 * Top 5 bestselling Electric vehicle models are MODEL 3, MODEL Y, LEAF, MODEL S, BOLT
 * 77.19% are the Battery Electric Vehicle & 22.81% are plug in hybrid electric vehicle
 * The average range of the Battery electric vehicle are higher
+* The average range of elecrtic vehicles are 79.47